bijan53c/R3c0n/update.md

+*This file contains some change logs and notes for developing the next update*
-updating on 12.33.2021
+- updating on 12.33.2021
-asset finder
+- asset finder
-wappy fix
+- wappy fix
-untest upload
-will test on other device
+- version has been tested
+- fix update has been pushed